CS: Target-Remington 700 faulty safety

 2000-12-07 Thread David M

 From: "David M", [EMAIL PROTECTED] The Gazette Saturday 1 September 1917.
 "Molebdenum can increase the life of a gun by as much as twenty times" So whats new then.
-My Swedish Mauser 6.5x55 is 102 years old, has never had a moly coated bullet through it in it's life and
+My Swedish Mauser 6.5x55 is 102 years old, has never had a moly coated bullet through it in it's life a

-CS: Pol-Scotlands knife culture
+CS: Pol-Scotlands "knife culture"

 2000-12-07 Thread David M